EspoirX/StarrySky/README.md

 ```

 At least set songId and songUrl to play.To play audio in the local audio or assets folder, or streaming audio such as m3u8, just use set the songUrl and songId as usual.

+## Function list

+Play audio
+2. Pause audio
+3. Stop audio
+4. Resume playback after pause
+5. Timed playback
+6. Get the current playback subscript
+7. Get the current playlist
+8. Set the current playlist
+9. Delete a message from the playlist
+10. Get the playback status
+11. Get the audio duration
+12. Play the next song
+13. Play the previous one
+14. Determine if there is a previous one
+15. Determine if there is a next one
+16. Get the previous message
+17. Get the next message
+18. Get the current playback information
+19. Set current audio information
+20. Set the play mode
+21. Get the playback mode
+22. Get current progress
+23. Target to the specified location
+24. Get the audio SessionId
+25. Get the playback speed
+26. Get the playback tone
+27. Initialization
+27. Side-by-side storage configuration
+29. Player selection
+30. Configure a custom notification bar
+31. Configure the system notification bar
+32. Close the notification bar
+33. Update notification bar
+34. Variable speed
+35. Get buffer progress
+36. Set the volume
+37. Register/unregister a play status listener
+38. Register/unregister a timed play listener
+39. ...

 ## Wiki